 "The life of a special needs child is changed by all of the folks who choose to say, 'You matter, and I am going to take my creative energies and do something important for you.'
 I am just grateful to everybody who puts their lives into making these kids’ lives better."
 Bremerton Beyond Accessible Play

-We are authorized to provide .2 CEUs and 1.5 PDHs, which meet Health, Safety and Welfare credits.
-After this 90-minute Learning Academy session, you’ll have an understanding of the following learning objectives:
+We are authorized to provide .1 CEUs, 1 LUs and 1 PDHs, which meet Health, Safety and Welfare credits.
+We also offer AIA credit including nano units.
+After this 60-minute Learning Academy session, you’ll have an understanding of the following learning objectives:

 - There is a growing demand for inclusive playgrounds that meet the needs of a wide range of abilities.